Is Botswana Good for Safari?: Honest Guide to Africa’s Premier Safari Destination in 2026

 Cost Implications of a Safari in Botswana

 For travelers seeking luxury experiences, safari costs in Botswana can range between $400 and $1,500 per person per day.
-This price generally covers accommodation in upscale lodges or luxury tented camps, meals, game drives, and services of a professional guide.
+This price generally covers accommodation in upscale lodges or luxury tented camps, meals, game drives, and the services of a professional guide.

 Prices may fluctuate by season, with peak months from May to October seeing higher rates due to increased demand for wildlife sightings during the dry season, when animals gather around water sources and are easier to spot.
 Off-season months may offer slightly lower rates, but fewer animals may be visible due to the lush vegetation and more dispersed wildlife.